NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 See [Usage details](./usage.md) for more information on the usage of the plugin.

 ## Changelog

+* Version 2.0.0
+	* NEW: Restructure functions to regroup under a Taxonomy menu item.
+	* NEW: Add/Modify taxonomy and Export/Import configuration split into separate functions.
+	* NEW: Enable extra functions for all taxonomies.
+	* NEW: Provide a Merge taxonomy terms function.
+	* FIX: Server-side terms control errors passed back to Block Editor screens and for Quick Edit.
+	* FIX: Help Text reviewed.

 * Version 1.3.0
 	* NEW: Term counts now implemented by WP 5.7 functionality.